sei40kr/jenkins-blueocean-dood/README.md

-# jenkins-blueocean-dind
+# jenkins-blueocean-dood

-Jenkins container with BlueOcean and Docker agent.
+Jenkins with Docker out of Docker container.

 ## Usage